Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 A Catalogue of Consequences

-In the Theogony, Hesiod lists fourteen children of Eris.
-Unlike the major Olympian gods, these offspring have no temples, no festivals, and almost no mythology of their own.
+In the Theogony, Hesiod catalogues the offspring of Eris.
+Unlike the major Olympian gods, these children have no temples, no festivals, and almost no mythology of their own.
 They are personifications: abstract concepts given names and family trees.
-But the order in which Hesiod lists them is not random.
+No one told stories about Ponos falling in love or Limos picking a quarrel with another god.
+They existed purely as categories, a way of naming the different faces of human misery.
+But the order in which Hesiod lists them is anything but random.
 Read in sequence, the children of Eris form an escalating map of what discord does to human communities.

 The catalogue begins with the grinding baseline of hardship.
 Ponos (Toil) comes first.
 Then Lethe (Forgetfulness) and Limos (Famine).
 These are not dramatic.
 They are the quiet, constant miseries of subsistence life: the back-breaking work, the hunger, the way suffering fades from memory so that the same mistakes get repeated.
 For an 8th century BC farmer like Hesiod, these were not abstractions.
 They were Tuesday.